 - Disable .
 Visible only on AutoFix.
 Clicking Disable signals to the A-WEB engine to stop auto-fixing the issue on the next run.

 - Approve .
 Once a patch is created, an approval is necessary to use it as a patch and published to the virtual layer.
 (This requires special permissions.)

-Once a fix is created and Saved is clicked, a new tag will appear next to it, indicating that the fix is waiting for approval.
+Once a fix is created and Saved, a new tag will appear next to it, indicating that the fix is waiting for approval.
 Only users with admin rights will be allowed to approve a fix.
 An approved fix is ready to be published to the customer website using a bundle.

 All fixes (patches and layout) will appear in the Fixes section.
 You can edit and approve/publish fixes directly on this page.
 A layout fix can be created in this section for more general issues (such as navigation, keyboard traps and other issues which can’t be identified by an automated tool).